Location Canakkale, Turkey

 The peninsula currently is a national park and host many war memorials and graveyards, that attract many local and foreign visitors, particularly Australian and New Zealanders.

 The competition ends in January 2018.

 Existing war memorials, museums, historical attractions.
-Reds are Turkish and blue ones are Commonwealth War Graves.
+Both Turkish and Commonwealth War Graves.